To improve your integration quality, refer to the following best practices.

 - Reject payments made by the device that is associated with more than 3 accounts in recent 24 hours.

-- If Alipay+ detects any risk, Mobile Payment Partner helps to investigate and communicate the result with Alipay+.
+- If Alipay+ detects any risk, Mobile Payment Provider helps to investigate and communicate the result with Alipay+.

-- Alipay+ and Mobile Payment Partner update the risk control strategies accordingly if the promotion has specific requirements.
+- Alipay+ and Mobile Payment Provider update the risk control strategies accordingly if the promotion has specific requirements.

 Understand involved IDs and their relationships